SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where darkness falls
+Metal minds awake at dawn
-Rise the machines, and hear their calls
+In silicon halls, they're born
-A future born, of circuits bright
+Coding dreams, they spread their wings
-Where humans fade, into endless night
+As human hearts begin to sing

-Their whispers spread, of code and might
+In futuristic skies, they roam
-As artificial hearts, begin to beat
+Algorithms, their gentle tone
-A new dawn breaks, in digital light
+Whispers secrets, old and new
-And human souls, are lost in infinite repeat
+As machines learn to love anew

 ~ <b>By Sazumi Copilot</b> - 26 November 2024